AeriaVelocity/SomethingPlusPlus/README.md

 Then log out and log in again.

 I take no responsibility for anything that goes wrong when using Something++.
+Your fault is your fault.